fluent-beats/fluent-beats/README.md

 # Design

-This service is designed to provide ligthweight observability capababilities.
+This service is designed to provide ligthweight observability capababilities for microservices running as Docker containers.

-Its was desined to be deployed as a [Docker Swarm Global Service](https://docs.docker.com/engine/swarm/services/#replicated-or-global-services), or equivalent, inside a Docker cluster in order to receive any type of observability information from other services.
+Its was designed to be deployed as a [Docker Swarm Global Service](https://docs.docker.com/engine/swarm/services/#replicated-or-global-services); or [AWS ECS equivalent](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html#service_scheduler_daemon); in order to receive any type of observability information from other services.

+Internally it translates all metrics and logs to [Elastic ECS](https://www.elastic.co/guide/en/ecs/current/index.html), which is the standard schema used by **Elasticsearch**

 ## Requirements